 Upon successful completion of CAP course requirements, students will receive credit from Buffalo State for the courses in which they have enrolled and for which they have paid.
 These credits will form the basis of a permanent post-secondary academic record at Buffalo State.
 These courses can be applied to additional study at Buffalo State or any other SUNY school, and they may be eligible for transfer to other institutions.

-Junior and senior students who are recommended and approved by counselors are eligible to enroll.
+Junior and senior students who are recommended and approved by high school staff are eligible to enroll.

-All course work attempted will be recorded on the student’s permanent Buffalo State record.
-All courses must be taken for letter grades.
+All course work attempted will be recorded on the student’s permanent Buffalo State transcript.

 Enrollment in CAP courses will be for non-degree undergraduate study only and will not guarantee admission as a matriculated, degree-seeking student.
 In order to matriculate, students must file a formal application with the Buffalo State admissions office and meet all admission requirements.